 There are many reasons why children and young people need to be looked after by foster carers, and every single case is different.
 The myth that families are always at fault and foster children are always difficult is untrue.
 Some people just need more help than others.

-As varied as the reasons for needing care are, there are three broad categories that most placements fit into – periods of instability, harm from family members, or special needs.
+As varied as the reasons for needing care are, there are three broad categories that most children in care fit into – periods of instability, harm from family members, or special needs.

 Some families unfortunately go through periods of instability due to difficult circumstances and need time apart to find a solution.
 Common factors include things like medical conditions, family breakdowns, learning difficulties, substance dependencies and depression.